cksource/ckeditor-cs-on-premises-infrastructure/kubernetes/helm/README.md

 > [SOPS](https://github.com/mozilla/sops) for encrypting specific parts of yaml
 > file.

-Environment variables mentioned in configuration file are an absolute minimum to run the service.
-Visit documentation for whole list of configuration options:
+Environment variables mentioned in the configuration file are an absolute minimum to run the service.
+Visit documentation for the whole list of configuration options:

 https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/installation/docker.html#docker-container-environment-variables